 • A RAPID PULSE

 • VOMITING OR DIARRHOEA

 • LOSS OF CONSCIOUSNESS

-If you think your dog has heatstroke, you need to act fast.
-Firstly, call your local vet.
+If you think your dog has heatstroke, you need to act fast!
+Firstly, call your local vet who will be able to advise you on the next steps needed.
 Then take them to a cool, shaded area.
 Apply towels soaked in cold water to their head, neck and chest and let them drink water or lick an ice cube.
 Never place them directly into ice cold water or give them too much to drink as they may go into shock.